 Hoi An Town

 Welcoming tourists from all over the world every day, Hoi An people are so friendly and hospitable.
-Travelers may find every locals smiling and greeting wherever you go, from street vendor sellers to market store keepers.
+Travelers may find every local smiling and greeting wherever you go, from street vendor sellers to market storekeepers.
 The locals are nice enough to actively help you out when you are in trouble or in need of translation.

-There are many festivals throughout the year, which you might feel fascinated to be lucky enough visiting the place at the right time.
-Full Moon festival is considered to be the most beautiful time of the year in Hoi An, when lanterns maximize its best beauty during such festive season.
+There are many festivals throughout the year, which you might feel fascinated to be lucky enough to visit the place at the right time.
+The Full Moon festival is considered to be the most beautiful time of the year in Hoi An when lanterns maximize their best beauty during such festive season.

 Season in Vietnam differs dramatically from North to South.
 There are 4 seasons in the North, with extreme coldness in Winter and Spring then coming extreme heat in Summer.
 Therefore, tourists usually prefer traveling to the North in Autumn for more comfortable weather.

 On the other hand, the South seems to be more gentle with only 2 main seasons: rainy season and dry season.
 If you want to enjoy a beautiful sunny trip, remember to book your flight between April to September.